Wielding is the action of holding an item in the hand, performed with the w key.

 Exceptions to wielding

 There are several items that do not require wielding to use.
-Wands can be zapped and throwing weapons can be thrown directly from the inventory, and many evocable items function this way as well.
-Note that most of these items require thumbs to use, so characters without thumbs (i.e. Felids and those in certain form changes) still won't be able to use them.
-Worshipers of Nemelex Xobeh may also draw cards from decks in their inventory for a small MP cost.
+Wands can be zapped and throwing weapons can be thrown directly from the inventory, and other evocable items function this way as well.
+Note that some of these items require thumbs to use, so characters without thumbs (i.e. Felids and those in certain form changes) still won't be able to use them.

 Wielding cursed weapons